Team leader

+Military position

+In some militaries, notably the United States Army and United States Marine Corps, a team leader is the non-commissioned officer in charge of a fireteam.
+As the fireteam is the lowest echelon of organization in the military structure, by extension team leaders (or when applicable, assistant team leaders) are the first-line supervisors in the military.
+In the U.S. Army, a team leader is typically a Sergeant, while in the USMC a team leader is typically a Corporal.

 Leaders and managers

 While the distinction between leader and manager may be confusing, the difference between the two is that a manager focuses more on organization and keeping the team on task while a team leader relates better to an artist and tends to have a more creative minded approach to problems.
 Team leaders can also be described as entrepreneurial and forward thinking.
 Team leaders tend to manage a group or team consisting of fewer people than a manager would.

 The function of line manager and team manager are hybrid forms of leader and manager.
 They have a completely different job role than the team members and manage larger teams.
 The line manager and team manager report to middle or high management.

 Personality differences

 Team leaders are expected to be focused on solving problems.
 Under a manager's watch, a team should function as smoothly and efficiently as possible.
 This form of leadership stresses a practical approach to the work environment that instills discipline throughout the team or organization.
 Managers can be trained to lead a team to great heights within a certain set of limits.
 The creativity and critical thinking required are not as strenuous as required by a true leader or entrepreneur.
 While managers need to be tolerant and able to create goodwill with the team and perhaps clients, they do not need to be necessarily hard-working, intelligent, or analytical.
 Instead managers are trained for a specific purpose.
 Entrepreneurs use a vision for what they see as being a success to guide their actions.